-- BUS-F 446 Banking and Financial Intermediation (3 cr.)
-P: F303 and F305 with grades of C- or higher.
+- BUS-F 429 Workshops in Finance II (1.5-3 cr.)
+P: Department consent required.
+Variable topic.
+This course continues the intense preparation for specialized careers in finance started in Workshop I. Each section of this course will be devoted to a specific career pathway.
+Examples of such specialized careers are investment banking, investment management, commercial real estate and financial planning.
+The course will further develop skills relevant to the industry, and provide experiential activity such as pitch book competitions, client pitches, financial plan development, stock selection, business plan development.
+In addition, the course will emphasize professional development skills for success in the chosen career.
+Specific skills addressed will vary depending on the specialized field.
+Students will be expected to attend industry networking sessions and participate in company visits.
+No credit towards finance major requirements. - BUS-F 446 Banking and Financial Intermediation (3 cr.)
+P:BUS-F303 and BUS-F 305 with grades of C- or higher.
 The main topics are: (1) the economic role of financial intermediaries, with an emphasis on commercial banks; (2) the evolution of markets in which banks and other financial intermediaries operate; and (3) the regulation of commercial banks and other financial institutions. - BUS-F 455 Topics in Finance (1-3 cr.)
-Variable topic, variable credit course in Finance. - BUS-F 470 Current Topics in Finance (3 cr.)
-P: F303 and F305 with grades of C- or higher.
-Course content varies.
-Course is offered only occasionally. - BUS-F 490 Independent Study in Finance (1- 3 cr.)
+Variable topic, variable credit course in Finance.
+Sample topic: - Financial Data Analytics: This course covers new data analytical tools including data mining, web scraping, predictive analytics etc. It will teach you to the analyze real-world financial data in a variety of settings.
+You will learn to apply textual analysis to large documents, identify sentiment in Google search data, conduct financial analysis of SEC filings, and back-test trading strategies, to name just a few applications.
+You will develop the skills necessary to both collect and prepare data for analysis. - BUS-F 490 Independent Study in Finance (1-3 cr.)
 P: Consent of department chairperson and of instructor.
 Supervised individual study and research in student's special field of interest.
 The student proposes the investigation desired and, in conjunction with the instructor, develops the scope of work to be completed.
 Comprehensive written report required. - BUS-F 494 International Finance (3 cr.)
-P: F303 and F 305 with grades of C- or higher.
+P: BUS-F 303 and BUS-F 305 with grades of C- or higher.
 Covers the international dimension of both investments and corporate finance.
 Develops strategies for investing internationally, including hedging exchange rate risk, adjusting to client preferences and home currencies, evaluating performance, estimating a corporation's exposure to real exchange rate risk, strategies to hedge risk or to dynamically adjust to shocks, and reasons for a corporation to hedge.
 Also covers international capital budgeting, multinational transfer pricing, and international cash management.